dwstats/141B-Final-Project/README.md

 with open('cum_cases.json', 'w') as f:
     json.dump(js2, f)

 The notebooks directory has the Jupyter notebook writeup that goes into more detail of the code.
+If you are unable to open the .ipynb, the html is in the main directory as Project.html